Pre-Mediation Divorce Coaching That Supports Client Readiness

 • agreements may be better aligned with each party’s values and goals

-• clients may leave the process with stronger communication skills moving forward
+• Clients may leave the process with stronger communication skills moving forward

 When clients are better prepared, the impact is often felt across the entire mediation process, and beyond.